leeweiming3/tp/docs/UserGuide.md

 ### Finding remaining vacancies: `slots_left`

-Finds the remaining vacancies of a job at the specified **INDEX** from the list of jobs displayed in the Hirehub app.
+Finds the remaining vacancies of a job at the specified **INDEX** from the list of jobs displayed in the HireHub app.
 The remaining vacancies is the number of vacancies of the job, subtracted by the number of applications to the job with `OFFERED` status.

 The remaining vacancies of the job will be displayed in the message box.